 - Summer solstice on June 21

-As the earth orbits around the sun in an elliptical path, its tilted axis results in the sunlight reaching the earth’s surface at various angles.
+As the earth orbits around the sun in an elliptical path, its tilted axis (an axis that’s tilted 23 degrees with respect to earth’s orbit) results in the sunlight reaching the earth’s surface at various angles.
 This is the reason why the length of days and nights vary and are not the same anywhere in the world.
-In this article, we look at the various differences between equinox and solstice.

 Equinox vs Solstice

 |Time of the year when the sun is nearest to the equatorial plane giving equal lengths of day and night||Time of the year when the sun is farthest from the equatorial plane resulting in long nights and days|

 |An equinox occurs at the start of the spring and fall||The solstice occurs during the summer and the winter|

 |Occurs on March 20 (vernal equinox) and on September 22 (autumnal equinox)||Occurs on June 21(Summer Solstice) and on Dec 22 (Winter Solstice)|